-I choose to use origami paper cut into strips because I like the pattern but you could use construction paper or typing paper.
+I choose to use origami paper cut into strips because I like the beautiful oriental patterns but you could use construction paper or typing paper.
 Since origami paper is usually 6 inches by 6 inches, I cut it into 6- 1 inch strips.

 I chose a total of 9- 1 inch by 6 inch strips to make 1 paper lantern.
-I hole punched them in the middle about 1/3 of an inch up on the top and bottom.
+I hole punched them in the middle about 1/3 of an inch up from the top and bottom.
 (See photo above.)

 Then cut a pipe cleaner to be 5 inches long and made a small loop at the bottom so that the the paper strips will not fall off.
 Load all of the paper strips onto the pipe cleaner with the pattern facing down towards the little loop.
 I alternated color strips as I loaded.
 (See photo below.)

 Next, I loaded the other end of the strips onto the pipe cleaner so that it made an arc shape.
 (See below.)

 I finished it off with a big loop on top to keep the paper lantern strips on and to give a place to hang the lantern if you so desire.

 Then, you just fan the paper strips out and you have a Chinese paper lantern!
 It is a very quick and easy craft.
 You can make bunches of them and hang them from doorways and window frames on a string.
 You can use red paper strips for a more traditional Chinese Lantern Craft if you prefer.